al6x/vfs/readme.md

-# Vfs - Virtual File System

-Handy and simple abstraction over any storage that can represent concept of File and Directory - (File System, AWS S3, SFTP, Hadoop DFS, LDAP, Document Oriented DBs, In-Memory, ...).
+Virtual File System provides **clean, simple and unified API for different storage systems** (Local File System, AWS S3, SFTP, Hadoop DFS, LDAP, Document Oriented DBs, In-Memory, ...).
-The Vfs for File System is kinda the same as ActiveRecord is for Relational Databases.
+It is possible to provide such unified API because although those storages have different API the core concept are almost the same.

 Currently, there are following implementations available: Local FS, SFTP, S3.